Busy Earnin'

 "Busy Earnin' is a song by Jungle, released in 7 April 2014 as a single from their album Jungle.
 It peaked at number 19 on the UK Indie Chart, number 27 on Ultratop and number 118 on the French Singles Chart.
-The song was also used in the video game FIFA 15, in the movie Lift (2024), the American TV show “Superstore” during the “Black Friday” Episode, in the Brooklyn Nine-Nine Episode "Jake and Sophia" and in the opening of Tales from the Borderlands video game.
+The song was also used in the video games FIFA 15 and Forza Horizon 2, in the movie Lift (2024), the American TV show “Superstore” during the “Black Friday” Episode, in the Brooklyn Nine-Nine Episode "Jake and Sophia" and in the opening of Tales from the Borderlands video game.

 Background

 "Busy Earnin is Jungle's third single from their eponymous debut album and was released digitally on 7 April 2014 and in vinyl format on 15 April on XL Recordings.
 It was premiered on Metropolis with Jason Bentley on KCRW, and details the circumstances of spending too much time making money.

 Chart performance

 The song peaked at number 19 on the UK Indie Chart and at number 27 on the Ultratip chart in Belgian Flanders region in March, and at number 118 in France in July 2014.